The NHS COVID-19 vaccination programme is well underway, with patients called for vaccination in priority list order:

 Two doses of Covid-19 vaccine are advised - without the second dose the immunity gained from your first dose may not be strong enough or last long enough.
 However even with just one dose the Pfizer/BioNTech vaccine has been estimated to offer 89% effectiveness from two weeks after it is given and the Oxford/AstraZeneca has been estimated to offer 74% effectiveness in the same timeframe.

-We will contact you again when it is time for you receive your booster dose - this is currently expected to be 11-12 weeks after your first dose.
+We will contact you again when it is time for you receive your booster dose - please contact us if it has been 10 or more weeks since your first dose and you haven't booked or received your 2nd dose.

-Your second vaccine dose should be with the same vaccine as your first dose.
-Switching between vaccines or missing the second dose is not advised as this may affect the duration of protection.
+Your second vaccine dose should be the same vaccine as your first dose (except in the circumstances given below) - missing the second dose or switching between vaccines is not advised as this may affect the duration of protection.

 For more information on the NHS protocol for second doses see this patient information leaflet produced by BNSSG Healthier Together